paradedb/paradedb/pg_lakehouse/README.md

 ## Query Acceleration

 This extension uses Postgres hooks to intercept and push queries down to DataFusion.
 In order to enable these hooks, the extension must be added to `shared_preload_libraries` inside `postgresql.conf`.
-If you are using Postgres 16, this file can be found under `~/.pgrx/data-16`.

 ```bash
 # Inside postgresql.conf